-Sample of reported job titles: HVAC / R Technician (Heating, Ventilation, Air Conditioning / Refrigeration Technician); HVAC Service Technician (Heating, Ventilation, Air Conditioning Service Technician); HVAC Tech (Heating, Ventilation, Air Conditioning Service Technician); HVAC Technician (Heating, Ventilation, Air Conditioning Technician); HVAC/R Service Technician (Heating, Ventilation, and Air Conditioning/Refrigeration Service Technician); Refrigeration Mechanic; Refrigeration Operator; Refrigeration Technician (Refrigeration Tech); Service Technician (Service Tech); Transportation Refrigeration Technician
+Sample of reported job titles: HVAC / R Technician (Heating, Ventilation, Air Conditioning / Refrigeration Technician); HVAC Service Technician (Heating, Ventilation, Air Conditioning Service Technician); HVAC Tech (Heating, Ventilation, Air Conditioning Service Technician); HVAC Technician); HVAC Technician); HVAC Technician); HVAC/R Service Technician); HVAC/R Service Technician); HVAC/R Service Technician); Refrigeration Mechanic; Refrigeration Operator; Refrigeration Technician (Refrigeration Tech); Service Technician (Service Tech); Transportation Refrigeration Technician

 Students who satisfactorily complete this program will be able to diagnose, service, install and repair heating, ventilation, air conditioning equipment, as well as understand the reasons for buildings to gain or lose heat and to help mitigate the impact on energy usage, training also includes systems utilizing direct digital control (DDC).
 The overall scope of the training seeks to prepare graduates to understand the reasons why the HVAC/R equipment is needed inside structures and how to get the most performance from it, in an entry level position.
-This, in many ways is a different approach than has been traditionally done.
+This, in many ways, is a different approach than has been traditionally done.
 It sees the building as a system and the HVAC/R equipment as a sub-system of that system.
 As California moves toward "net-zero" energy usage for new homes and businesses the focus is on bringing existing buildings up to energy efficiency standards.
-This effects homes, businesses and industrial settings of all kinds, including but not limited to hospitals, offices, food storage, ice making applications, and numerous highly technical applications.
+This affects homes, businesses, and industrial settings of all kinds, including but not limited to hospitals, offices, food storage, ice making applications, and numerous highly technical applications.
 Work is year around and may require indoor as well as outdoor work.

 The training methodology for this program consists of an online training program in lieu of a traditional classroom experience.
 Handson training at the school is an integral part of the curriculum making this a true "Blend" of online and hands-on training.
-A 50-50 ratio is felt to be most desirable though there could be some minor fluctuation depending upon how long an individual spends actually doing the online portion.
-A student needs to have adequate computer skills to benefit from this training as well as access to a computer hooked up to a high speed Internet connection.
-The school can help an interested candidate for training determine whether or not they possess the requisite skills for this.
+A 50-50 ratio is felt to be most desirable though there could be some minor fluctuation depending upon how long an individual spends doing the online portion.
+A student needs to have adequate computer skills to benefit from this training as well as access to a computer hooked up to a high-speed Internet connection.
+The school can help an interested candidate for training determine whether they possess the requisite skills for this.
 This program is attractive for those living great distances from the physical location of the school, as well as those that can only spend a limited time at the training facility.
 This program is not offered "online only".
 It is only offered as part of the blended online/hands-on program.

-Module Code Module Title Classroom Clock Hours Lab Clock Total Clock Semester Credit
+Module Code Module Title Classroom Clock Hours Lab Clock Hours Total Clock Hours Semester Credit Hours

-Coue Clock Hours Hours Hours Hours

 201RB Basic Thermodynamics, Refrigeration, and Copper Works 65 65 130 5

+- -

 202RB Electrical 65 65 130 5

 203RB EPA, Safety, Customer Service, and basic HVAC/R 63 67 130 5

 Competency Review

 301CB Commercial Refrigeration 65 65 130 5

 302CB Residential and light Commercial Air Conditioning and Gas 65 65 130 5

 Heat

 303CB Controls, Heat Pumps, and Ice Machines 65 65 130 5

 321DDCB Direct Digital Controls 65 65 130 5

 311BPB Building Performance 65 65 130 5

 Total: 518 522 1040 40

 Program Cost

-Tuition \$15,600.00
+Tuition \$17,680.00

-Books/Supplies \$250.00
+Books/Supplies \$300.00

-Lab Fee \$480.00

 EPA Test \$65.00

 OSHA Certification \$50.00

 Uniform Fee \$100.00

-STRF fee \$42.50
+STRF fee (nonrefundable) \$47.50

-Tools (optional) \$675.00
+Tools (optional) \$700.00

-Total Program Cost \$17,262.50
+Total Program Cost \$18,942.50

-Estimated charges for the period of attendance and the entire
+Estimated charges for the period of a ttendance and the entire

 program.